-The Project would occur primarily within a Caltrans ROW (i.e., SR 1), with two minor (less than 0.1-acre) PDEs and one minor TCE within properties currently zoned for land extensive agriculture.
-All three of the affected properties are used for grazing land or rural residential uses.
+The Project would occur primarily within a Caltrans ROW (i.e., SR 1), with two minor (less than 0.1 acre) PDEs and one minor TCE within properties currently zoned for LEA.
+All three of the affected properties are utilized for grazing land or rural residential uses.
 The Project would not convert farmland to a non-agricultural use and the Project would not affect any areas under a Williamson Act contract.
-The Project would acquire a Local Coastal Development Permit and is anticipated to be consistent with the policies set forth in the Sonoma County Local Coastal Plan (Sonoma County 2001) and California Coastal Act relating to the preservation of agricultural lands within the California Coastal Zone.
+The Project would acquire a Local Coastal Development Permit and is anticipated to be consistent with the policies set forth in the Sonoma County Local Coastal Plan and California Coastal Act relating to the preservation of agricultural lands within the California coastal zone.
 There would be less than significant impact.